IPTV OTT Encoding & Streaming

 Different HTTP output channels run on different TCP ports (starting from the base port 9527).
 Please ensure that these ports are available for listening.

-Note: Although MPEG-TS over HTTP streaming can work over the internet, it is not designed to provide stream distribution to large numbers of end users.
+Although MPEG-TS over HTTP streaming can work over the internet, it is not designed to provide stream distribution to large numbers of end users.
 If you need such capabilities, consider using third-party media streaming servers such as Wowza or Nginx (see below).
+For better streaming protocols, explore HLS streaming or MPEG-DASH for adaptive bitrate delivery.

 To secure HTTP output streams from being exposed to unexpected streamers, go to Global Settings and enter IP address ACL (access control list) rules.
 The ACL syntax supports both blacklist and whitelist, which is very like syntax in nginx: